Police (Scotland) Act 1857: Inspector of Constabulary

-Burgh Police Forces
+Burgh police forces

-A number of burghs had established police forces, either under the Burgh Police (Scotland) Act 1833 or by local Acts.
+A number of burghs had established police forces, either under the Burgh Police (Scotland) Act 1833 (3 & 4 Will.
+4. c.
+46} or by local acts.
 The magistrates and town council of a burgh could agree with the commissioners of supply of a county to consolidate the burgh force with the county police.
 One or more members of the town council would be appointed to the county police committee in this case.

-Conversely, the Act allowed any burgh which had not yet established a police force to do so within six months of the passing of the Act.
+Conversely, the act allowed any burgh which had not yet established a police force to do so within six months of the passing of the act.

 Burgh forces were also to be subject to inspection, but those unconsolidated burghs with a population of 5,000 or less were not permitted to avail of central government funds.

 Exceptions

-The Act did not automatically extend to Orkney and Shetland, although it could be applied by Order in Council on the request of the Sheriff of the county.
+The act did not automatically extend to Orkney and Shetland, although it could be applied by Order in Council on the request of the sheriff of the county.

-The Act did not affect any police forces employed by railway or canal companies, or established by local act of parliament.
+The act did not affect any police forces employed by railway or canal companies, or established by local act of parliament.

+Subsequent developments

+The whole act was repealed by section 38(1) of, and the third schedule to, the Police (Scotland) Act 1956 (4 & 5 Eliz.
+2. c.
+26).